LucoDevro/csuite/README.md

 - Query-based gene cluster mining using protein structure similarity (driven by [`cfoldseeker`](https://github.com/LucoDevro/cfoldseeker)).
 - Dereplicating hit sets with respect for both gene cluster and host taxonomic diversity (driven by [`CAGEcleaner`](https://github.com/LucoDevro/CAGEcleaner)).
 - Attractive interactive gene cluster alignment visualisations (driven by [`clinker`](https://github.com/gamcil/clinker)).
-- Multiple workflow commands to facilitate each combination of search mode and data source.
+- Multiple workflows to facilitate each combination of search mode and data source.
 - Support for both local and remote search modes (such as NCBI nr, or AlphaFoldDB, resp.).
 - Automatic genomic context database construction from sets of protein sequences or structures (driven by `cblaster makedb`, or `cfoldseeker-cds`).
+- Support for extracting gene cluster Genbank files (driven by `cblaster extract_clusters`, or `cfoldseeker-seqs`).

 ## Installation, documentation and more
 For installation instructions, usage, explanations and more, head over to the [`csuite` docs](https://csuite-miner.readthedocs.io/en/latest/)!